baitnickel/bait-4/data/fakesheets/all-i-know.md

 .v1 Am E Dm Am
-^taking the trail that winds high on the ridge o'er the riverbed
-//^taking the trail 'long the contours of cliff over riverbed
-//^taking the trail winding high on the cliff o're the creek bed
-//^taking the trail skirting the edge of the cliff o're the riverbed
-//^taking the trail that skims along the cliff of the riverbed // encroaches the slope
-//^taking the trail where we follow the cliff o'er the riverbed making our way in the quiet that opens an empty head ^passing the time as if all of our time isn’t ^up ahead just for the ^sake of it
+^taking the trail that winds high on the ridge o'er the riverbed making our way in the quiet that opens an empty head ^passing the time as if all of our time isn’t ^up ahead just for the ^sake of it